DanielG/dhcp-policy-routing/README.md

 While this certainly could be done it seems less than ideal to me.
-Sure you could set up a script that dynamically manages the address pool your DHCP server is handing out to clients, but since I just want to hand these out to a select few server machienes anyway it's just not necessary and the router would be another single point of failure.
+Sure you could set up a script that dynamically manages the address pool your DHCP server is handing out to clients, but since I just want to hand these out to a select few server machines anyway it's just not necessary and the router would be another single point of failure.

-Instead my solution is to connect the machienes which should get one of these public address "directly" to the modem via a VLAN on my switch, though an additional cable would work just as well ;)
+Instead my solution is to connect the machines which should get one of these public address "directly" to the modem via a VLAN on my switch, though an additional cable would work just as well ;)